 – Sure.
 That would be a decent departing date.

 – OK.
-We will start putting our plan together with this date.
+We will put our plan together starting with this date.
 I will talk to Anja and get her to book the plane tickets and the Hotel room.
 You have your company’s Visa Card for your meals and entertainment.
 You know the drill.
 You have to submit the expenses bimonthly, so Accounting can pay the bills in time.
 What is your Visa limit?

 – I believe is twenty thousand…not sure.
 I have to check.

 – That’s OK.
 I will talk to Accounting and increase your spending limit to thirty thousand.
 You may need to unexpectedly book a flight to Beijing, Hong Kong or elsewhere.
 You need room to maneuver.
 Also, as I said: you can bring Linda over if you want.
 John, once again: this thing is way too important to get hung up in some expenses you are incurring while being there.
 Please try to understand.
 OK?

 – Yes, Sir!

 – Fantastic!
 What else we need to worry about?
 J.J. was already taking notes on everything he was supposed to do and as usual he was very meticulous in doing so.